PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 interprets existing facts and theories within a particular field, often with the intention of

-3. Short communications: These are preliminary results of a project, perhaps one season’s results,
+explaining that field to other workers in closely allied fields of investigation.3.
+Short communications: These are preliminary results of a project, perhaps one season’s results,

 or results that are not of major significance but are nevertheless interesting.
 The exact nature of

-4. Conference papers and posters: Conferences offer scientists an opportunity to present results
+these communications will vary with the target publication.4.
+Conference papers and posters: Conferences offer scientists an opportunity to present results

 of research that is still at a preliminary stage, but that contains interesting developments.
 Because